eFellin/Chapter-2/README.md

 This project is accessible through Github or OSF via the ORCID account: https://orcid.org/0000-0001-6297-8176.

--using Stats Canada data geo_recensement_2021_QC... for polygon shapes of regions used in analysis -since data required ethics approval and includes human data, raw data is not included in this project, but survey is available to see the questions asked.

 Important Citations:
 Cetin, E, Sotoudeh, M, Auer, H, Stanek, G. (2006).
 Paradigm Burgenland: risk of